 Dividends Payable - KREF records dividends payable on its common stock and preferred stock upon declaration of such dividends.
-In February 2024, KREF's board of directors declared a dividend of \$ 0.25 per share of common stock to stockholders of record as of March 28, 2024, which was accrued in "Dividends payable" on KREF's Condensed Consolidated Balance Sheets as of March 31, 2024 and was subsequently paid on April 15, 2024.
-In February 2024, KREF's board of directors declared a dividend of \$ 0.41 per each issued and outstanding share of the Company's 6.50 % Series A Cumulative
+In February June 2024, KREF's board of directors declared a dividend of \$0.25 per share of common stock to stockholders of record as of March 28, 2024 June 28, 2024, which was accrued in "Dividends payable" on KREF's Condensed Consolidated Balance Sheets as of March 31, 2024 June 30, 2024 and was subsequently paid on April 15, 2024 July 15, 2024.
+In February April 2024, KREF's board of directors declared a dividend of \$0.41 per each issued and outstanding share of the Company's 6.50% Series A Cumulative

-KKR Real Estate Finance Trust Inc. Notes to Condensed Consolidated Financial Statements (amount in tables in thousands, except per share amounts)
+Notes to Condensed Consolidated Financial Statements (amount in tables in thousands, except per share amounts)

-Redeemable Preferred Stock, which represents an annual dividend of \$ 1.625 per share.
-The dividend was paid on March 15, 2024 to KREF's preferred stockholders of record as of February 29, 2024.
+Redeemable Preferred Stock, which represents an annual dividend of \$1.625 per share.
+The dividend was paid on March 15, 2024 June 14, 2024 to KREF's preferred stockholders of record as of February 29, 2024 May 31, 2024.

 Repurchased Stock - KREF accounts for repurchases of its common stock based on the settlement date and presents repurchased stock in "Repurchased stock" on its Condensed Consolidated Balance Sheets (Note 10).
 Payments for stock repurchases that are not yet settled as of the reporting date are presented within "Other assets" on the Condensed Consolidated Balance Sheets.
-As of March 31, 2024, KREF had not retired any repurchased stock.
+As of March 31, 2024 June 30, 2024, all shares repurchased by KREF had not retired any repurchased stock. were retired.